 Credit Unions

-using an ATMCredit unions tend to be smaller organizations, but the main difference is that they're member-owned.
+Credit unions tend to be smaller organizations, but the main difference is that they're member-owned.
 This makes credit unions non-profit organizations, which allows them to focus more on the customer experience.
 They do this with personal service, low costs to open accounts, and minimal fees.
 In fact, typically, the only fees are for overdrafts and out-of-network ATMs – both fees are usually less than what banks charge.

 Because credit unions are member-owned, there's usually a requirement for eligibility – not everybody can just walk in and open an account.
-These requirements can range from living in a geographic area and employee groups, to specific religious or fraternal affiliations.
+These requirements can range from living in a geographic area and employee groups to specific religious or fraternal affiliations.
 Although, in recent years, many credit unions have begun to relax these regulations and it’s easier to qualify for membership.

 Another plus to credit unions is that they often carry their non-profit savings over to their other services.
 This means lower interest rates on things like credit cards and loans.
 Also, customers generally have an easier time getting a car loan at a credit union, though they usually have to go in person to do so.